codybarr/gridsome-infinite-loading-demo/README.md

 # Gridsome Infinite Loading Demo

-Simple blog demoing the use of Infinite Loading in Gridsome
+Simple blog demoing the use of Infinite Loading in Gridsome.

 Forked from the amazing minimalistic blog starter found here: https://gridsome.org/starters/gridsome-blog-starter/